 Filed under: Dehydration

-The bottom line: When in cold climates, don’t rely on thirst to be an indicator of hydration.
-Drink often, before you’re thirsty.
 Water and sports drinks are the best fluids to maintain hydration, even in cold weather conditions.
-When you’re in a situation where you need to monitor your hydration level keep in mind that carbonated and caffeinated beverages (including energy drinks) have a dehydrating effect since they increase urine flow.
-Also avoid alcohol consumption in cold weather.
-It gives a temporary feeling of warmth but interferes with the body’s ability to retain heat since shivering, the normal response to maintain body temperature, is delayed.
+Carbonated and caffeinated beverages (including energy drinks) have a dehydrating effect because they increase urine flow.
+Also avoid consuming alcohol in cold weather.
+It might make you feel warm initially, but it can reduce your body’s ability to retain heat.

 Enjoy exercising in the cold weather, but be sure to keep your water bottle in tow.